Tuesday, March 13, 2018

 Bombs And Bugs

-Bombs And Bugs is a multiplayer Bomberman clone developed by Stefan Eilert of Awkward Software.
-The full version was never released but, as of today, it has been found and downloadable from the AtariMania website.
-Supporting two or three players, it has superb power-ups and lots of jazzy graphics.
-I'll be honest, I missed an option for single-player but, it's such a brilliant multiplayer.
-My video shows gameplay by me and our 8-year-old daughter - we both loved it!!
-It's fun, freaky and very silly.
-We loved it and so will you guys!
+Bombs And Bugs is a multiplayer Bomberman, developed by Stefan Eilert of Awkward Software.
+The game was never released, but as of today, it has been found and is downloadable from the AtariMania website.
+Supporting two or three players, it has superb power-ups and the most vibrant and jazzy graphics.

 Thursday, March 08, 2018

-I decided it might be 'fun' to play a handful of games I have always hated.
+I decided it might be amusing to revisit a handful of games I’ve always hated.
 Good idea, right?
-As it turns out, there are many games I absolutely loathe!
-Perhaps I'm just being a miserable guy (there's a shocker) but let's do this!
-Here is a handful of dreadful games...
+Well, as it turns out, there are far more games I absolutely loathe than I expected, which shocked me somewhat.
+Perhaps I’m just a miserable bloke (there’s a surprise).
+Still, let’s do this anyway; it might actually be fun.

-1) Lemmings is a game everybody went crazy for but I couldn't find any joy in herding those docile and idiotic critters.
-A few screens in, I would soon discover that I had no tolerance for their stupidity and thus, found it irritating.
-Instead, I would deliberately watch them plummet to their death or explode.
-Now, that was fun!!
+1) Lemmings is a game everybody went crazy for, but I couldn't find any joy in herding those idiotic critters.
+A few screens in, I would discover that I had no tolerance for their stupidity and found it irritating.
+Instead, I would deliberately watch them plummet to their death or explode!!

-2) Next is a conversion of the monster arcade hit, Hard Drivin'.
-This sure looks the part with its fancy polygons and whacky stunts enticing you to try your luck.
-However, it never goes to plan for me as I cannot steer the car in anything that resembles a straight line.
-In fact, I drive and corner worse than a drunk Stevie Wonder.
+2) Next is a conversion of the arcade hit, Hard Drivin'.
+This looks the part with its polygons and wacky stunts enticing you to try your luck.
+However, it never goes to plan as I cannot steer the car in anything that resembles a straight line.
+In fact, I corner worse than a drunk Stevie Wonder.

 3) Next is Strider, a game I saw in ST Format and it looked amazing.
 They gave it a glowing review so I went out and spent all my pennies.
 Well, I certainly won't be giving it a glowing review because I cannot stand this platformer for more than a few minutes - without throwing down the joystick!!
 A terrible Tiertex port.
 (UPDATE) < < < < <

-4) Yolanda is a platformer that I've always thought was curiously interesting.
-The sprites are superb and it has a funny title screen so I've often wondered if it played as well as it looked?
-Well, this is my experience:
+5) Yolanda is a platformer that I've always thought looked curiously interesting and something very different.
+The sprites are superb and it has a funny title screen, so I've often wondered if it played as well as it looked?
+Well, and no joking here, this is my actual experience:

 The CryptO'pinion?

-In case you're wondering, this article was for a bit of fun.
-Except for the part about Lemmings as it's another lame Amiga port by Psygnosis (explain its intro if you can).
+In case you're wondering, this article was just for a bit of fun.
+Except for the part about Lemmings, as it's another lame Amiga port by Psygnosis (explain its intro if you can).
 Okay, ignoring the odd game like Blood Money & Anarchy, they sucked with their rushed ports.
-My apologies to their fans throughout the world.
+My apologies to their fans worldwide.

 Sorry, not sorry. :p